Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ### 3.1.2.
 Use case

 _Map the functional requirement to one or more use cases mentioned in the Business Requirements document.
 If the use case is not described in detail in the Business Requirements document, describe the use case here.
 This typically includes the element s in the following table._
+### 3.2 Authentication and authorization mechanism
+#### 3.2.1.
+Description

+Authentication and authorization might be implemented using google Firebase.
+It's available for Android as well as for iOS.
+User roles described in [System Actors section](#systemactors).

+Authentication should be available with

+- Facebook
+- Gmail
+- Apple
+- Email
+- Phone number

+User should be able to logout.
+User should be able to close the account (probably on setting page).
+Account should be removed as well as user data after closing account.

 ## Registration part